DoZhangQiang/DoZhangQiang.github.io/index.md

 An undergraduate student in the School of Computer Science and Technology at SWPU(SouthWest Petroleum University), Class of 2021.
 I am also a Student Member of CCF.

 I am a member of the Supercomputing Team at SWPU, focusing on high-performance computing competitions both domestically and internationally.
-These competitions include CPC (China Parallel application Challenge on domestic CPU), PAC (Parallel Application Challenge), ASC (ASC Student Supercomputer Challenge), and PRA (Priority Research Application).
+These competitions include ASC (ASC Student Supercomputer Challenge), CPC (China Parallel application Challenge on domestic CPU), PAC (Parallel Application Challenge), IPCC(International Parallel Computing Challenge) and PRA (Priority Research Application).

 I hope to continue working on porting and researching HPC applications during the master's period.